Paramedic - NRP Recertification Information

-The Paramedic National Continued Competency Program (NCCP) requires a total of 60 hours of continuing education to recertify.
+The Paramedic National Continued Competency Program (NCCP) requires a total of 60 credits of continuing education to recertify.
 The model requires continuing education in three components: (1) a national component, (2) a local/state component, and (3) an individual component.

 The National Registry accepts State EMS Office accepted and CAPCE accredited education, education from EMS education programs, and U.S. accredited academic credit, college course, college course or credit provided by the National Registry Alternative Recertification Credits Policy.
 All education must be directly related to EMS patient care.
 International providers must complete education from the list of approved United States education sources.

-Education can be gathered through Distributive Education (online) or in-person courses.
-As of 2022, there are no limits on how much Distributive Education (DE) you can use on your application.
+Education can be gathered through online or in-person courses.
+As of 2022, there are no limits on how much online education you can use on your application.

 Courses that cannot be applied towards recertification requirements include duplicate courses, clinical rotations, instructor courses, management/leadership courses, performance of duty, preceptor hours, serving as a skill examiner, and volunteer time with agencies.
 If you have questions on accepted education, please review the Recertification Guide.

-National Component: 30 Hours
+National Component: 30 Credits

 NCCP Model requirements have changed.
 Please check your certification expiration date and choose the correct model for recertification.

-Expiration dates through Sept.
-30, 2025: Download the 2016 NCCP Model (PDF)
+- Expiration dates through March 31, 2025: Download the 2016 NCCP Model (PDF)

 Airway/Respiration/Ventilation

-• Ventilation
+- Ventilation

-• Capnography
+- Capnography

-• Oxygenation
+- Oxygenation

 Trauma

-• Trauma Triage
+- Trauma Triage

-• Central Nervous System (CNS) Injury
+- Central Nervous System (CNS) Injury

-• Hemorrhage Control
+- Hemorrhage Control

-• Fluid Resuscitation
+- Fluid Resuscitation

 Medical

-• Special Healthcare Needs
+- Special Healthcare Needs

-• OB Emergencies
+- OB Emergencies

-• Infectious Diseases
+- Infectious Diseases

-• Medication Delivery
+- Medication Delivery

-• Pain Management
+- Pain Management

-• Psychiatric and Behavioral Emergencies
+- Psychiatric and Behavioral Emergencies

-• Toxicological Emergencies - Opioids
+- Toxicological Emergencies - Opioids

-• Neurological Emergencies - Seizures
+- Neurological Emergencies - Seizures

-• Endocrine Emergencies - Diabetes
+- Endocrine Emergencies - Diabetes

-• Immunological Emergencies
+- Immunological Emergencies

 Operations

-• At-Risk Populations
+- At-Risk Populations

-• Ambulance Safety
+- Ambulance Safety

-• Field Triage—Disasters/MCIs
+- Field Triage—Disasters/MCIs

-• EMS Provider Hygiene, Safety, and Vaccinations
+- EMS Provider Hygiene, Safety, and Vaccinations

-• EMS Culture of Safety
+- EMS Culture of Safety

-• Pediatric Transport
+- Pediatric Transport

-• Crew Resource Management
+- Crew Resource Management

-• EMS Research
+- EMS Research

-• Evidence Based Guidelines
+- Evidence Based Guidelines

 Cardiovascular

-• Post-Resuscitation Care
+- Post-Resuscitation Care

-• Ventricular Assist Devices
+- Ventricular Assist Devices

-• Stroke
+- Stroke

-• Cardiac Arrest
+- Cardiac Arrest

-• Pediatric Cardiac Arrest
+- Pediatric Cardiac Arrest

-• Congestive Heart Failure
+- Congestive Heart Failure

-• Acute Coronary Syndrome
+- Acute Coronary Syndrome

-Local or State Component: 15 Hours
+Local or State Component: 15 Credits

 If the agency and/or state EMS office requires specific education, that education may be entered into this section.
-If specific education is not specified, these required 15 hours are considered flexible but must be directly related to EMS patient care.
+If specific education is not specified, these required 15 credits are considered flexible but must be directly related to EMS patient care.Individual Component: 15 Credits

-The 15 hours required for the individual component are flexible but must be directly related to EMS patient care.
+The 15 credits required for the individual component are flexible but must be directly related to EMS patient care.This option enables you to demonstrate continued competency without documenting continuing education.

 'Active' or 'Inactive' Status

-An inactive status is designated for Nationally Certified EMS Professionals who are currently not providing patient care at their certification level.
+An inactive status is designated for Nationally Certified EMS clinicians who are currently not providing patient care at their certification level, who is not affiliated with an agency, and who cannot obtain skills verification.
 For example, inactive status may be helpful for EMS professionals who:

-• are not actively engaged in an EMS service or healthcare/patient care activity;
+- Are not actively engaged in an EMS service or healthcare/patient care activity;

-• are not actively treating patients at their certification level but are involved as educators, administrators or regulators;
+- Are not actively treating patients at their certification level but are involved as educators, administrators or regulators;

-• are unable to actively provide patient care for any variety of reasons - such as, moving, illness, pursuit of education, family responsibilities, etc.
+- Are unable to actively provide patient care for any variety of reasons - such as, moving, illness, pursuit of education, family responsibilities, etc.

-Registrants who wish to declare inactive status must continue to meet the National Registry continuing education recertification requirements in subsequent cycles.
+EMS clinicians who wish to declare inactive status must continue to meet the National Registry continuing education recertification requirements in subsequent cycles.

 Inactive status is not for those unable to obtain and meet the educational requirements or those who have had limitations or revocation of a health care license.